laurelmackenzie/starter-hugo-academic/content/post/mackenzie-tamminga-2021.md

 categories:
 ---

-Just published, in *Language Variation and Change*: [https://laurel-mackenzie.netlify.app/publication/2021-mackenzie-tamminga/](New and old puzzles in the morphological conditioning of coronal stop deletion), with [http://www.meredithtamminga.com/](Meredith Tamminga).
+Just published, in *Language Variation and Change*: [New and old puzzles in the morphological conditioning of coronal stop deletion](https://laurel-mackenzie.netlify.app/publication/2021-mackenzie-tamminga/), with [Meredith Tamminga](http://www.meredithtamminga.com/).